nhsconnect/Events-Management/pages/subscriptions/explore_manage_subscription.md

 ## Updating a Subscription ##

-The Events Management Service will not mantain versions of Subscriptions, so any changes to a subscription will require that the existing subscription is deleted, and a new one created.
+The National Events Management Service will not mantain versions of Subscriptions, so any changes to a subscription will require that the existing subscription is deleted, and a new one created.